-A bored dog will make his own fun.
-And most likely in ways that don’t work for you.
-When left to their own devices, bored dogs will chew furniture and shoes, shred pillows, or even unroll your toilet paper.
-Whatever they can find to pass the time.
+A bored dog will make their own fun, most likely in ways that don’t work for you.
+When left to their own devices, bored dogs will chew furniture and shoes, shred pillows, or even unroll your toilet paper, doing whatever they can find to pass the time.
 And because you’re not there to stop them, it’s all the more exciting.

 Big messes when you get home are a clear sign of a dog with nothing to do.
 You might also see digging in the backyard or tipping over trash cans.
 And signs of boredom can be seen even when you’re at home.
-If your dog is always mugging you for attention and acting restless, chances are he’s bored and wants something to do.
-He might also jump on you and your guests or bark excessively.
+If your dog is always looking for attention and acting restless, chances are they’re bored and want something to do.
+Your dog might also jump on you and your guests or bark excessively.

 It’s true that a tired dog is more likely to nap than get into trouble while you’re out.
 So, make sure you’re giving your dog enough physical exercise.
 Talk to your breeder or veterinarian about how much exercise your dog needs.
-A Chihuahua might be good with a walk and a romp around the yard whereas the energetic Border Collie will need far more to satisfy his needs.
+A Chihuahua might be good with a walk and a romp around the yard, whereas an energetic Border Collie will likely need far more to satisfy their needs.

-A ten-minute stroll around the block is unlikely to tire any dog, so make sure you’re adding in more vigorous exercise like chasing a ball or flying disc or giving him a safe place to run free.
+A 10-minute stroll around the block is unlikely to tire any dog, so make sure you’re adding in more vigorous exercise like chasing a ball or flying disc or giving them a safe place to run free.
 And keep your daily walks interesting.
 They should do more than provide a potty break.
-Take different routes and let your dog stop and smell the pee-mail.
+Take different routes and let your dog stop and sniff.

 You can also make your own puzzle toys from things around the house.
-Stuff peanut butter in a toilet paper roll and fold down the ends.
+Stuff dog-safe peanut butter in a toilet paper roll and fold down the ends.
 (Just watch to be sure your dog isn’t eating the paper.)
 Roll treats up in a paper bag and let your dog tear it open.
-Put treats in a water bottle with the cap off so he must toss it around to get the food.
-Or hide a treat in one of the cups of a muffin tin then place tennis balls on top of each cup so your dog must remove the balls to find the food.
+Put treats in a water bottle with the cap off so your dog must toss it around to get the food.
+Or hide a treat in one of the cups of a muffin tin, then place tennis ball-like toys on top of each cup so your dog must remove the balls to find the food.

 Training, Training, Training

-Training isn’t just for teaching good manners.
+Dog training isn’t just for teaching good manners.
 It’s also a great way to provide your dog with mental stimulation.
-Obedience is a good start, but if you don’t want to compete, what do you do when you run out of behaviors to teach?
+Basic obedience is a good start, but if you don’t want to compete, what do you do when you run out of behaviors to teach?
 How about trick training?
-There are endless behaviors you can teach just for fun, and you can match them to your dog’s interest and abilities.
-For example, a large breed might be taught to climb a ladder whereas a toy breed can learn to crawl under the coffee table.
+There are endless behaviors you can teach just for fun, and you can match them to your dog’s interests and abilities.
+For example, a large breed might be taught to climb a ladder, whereas a toy breed can learn to crawl under the coffee table.
 Check out AKC Trick Dog titles for something to work toward.

 Jobs for Your Dog

 Many dog breeds have a working heritage, from herding to guarding to pulling carts.
 Even those breeds developed to be companions enjoy keeping active and having a purpose.
 One of the best ways to prevent boredom is to fulfill your dog’s need to have a job.
-You don’t have to literally put him to work, as a therapy dog or search and rescue dog for example, but if you give him a hobby or a way to earn his rewards, you will meet his psychological needs.
+You don’t have to literally put them to work (for example, as a therapy dog or search and rescue dog), but if you give them a job to do at home or a way to earn their rewards, you will meet their psychological needs.

-Choose a hobby for your dog that suits his interests and heritage.
+Choose a hobby for your dog that suits their interests and heritage.
 For example, terriers were bred to go to ground after vermin.
-A digging box in the backyard would be a perfect gift for these guys.
-Use a kiddie pool or build a sandbox and fill it with dirt.
+A digging box in the backyard would be a perfect gift for these dogs.
+Use a doggy swimming pool or build a sandbox and fill it with dirt or sand.
 Then bury special toys for your dog to find.
 If you continue to replenish the box, your dog will spend hours digging around for goodies.

 Dog sports are another great way to give your dog a job.
-There are many options, so look for something you think your dog will enjoy.
+There are many dog sports available, so look for something you think your dog will enjoy.
 For example, AKC Scent Work is fun for all breeds but particularly exciting for scent hounds like Beagles.
 Or try treibball for herding breeds.
-In this sport, a dog must target and push fitness balls to you.
+In this sport, a dog must target and push fitness balls at you.
 And of course, agility is a great sport for any breed because it provides physical and mental exercise and builds the dog-human bond.

 You can also do DIY versions of different dog sports at home.
 For example, drafting and carting are great for breeds like the Bernese Mountain Dog.
 These dogs were once used to pull carts, transporting items from farm to town.
-Pulling a home-made cart around the backyard or neighborhood gives these dogs a fun way to celebrate their heritage.
-Another option is a mini agility course in the living room or backyard made from things you already have around the house.
+Pulling a homemade cart around the backyard or neighborhood gives these dogs a fun way to celebrate their heritage.
+Another option is buying a mini-agility course and setting it up in the living room or backyard.